bilal0198/UAS/DNS.md

 - **Redundancy and Fault Tolerance**: DNS provides redundancy with multiple servers to ensure that the system remains operational even if some servers fail.
 - **Security**: DNS also plays a role in **DNSSEC** (DNS Security Extensions), which helps prevent certain types of attacks like DNS spoofing and cache poisoning.

----

 ### **Common DNS Problems**
 - **DNS Lookup Failure**: This can happen if the DNS server is down, or the domain doesn't exist.
 - **Slow DNS Resolution**: If a DNS server is slow, it can cause delays in accessing websites.
 - **DNS Cache Poisoning**: Malicious actors might alter DNS cache to redirect users to fake websites.

----

-### **Conclusion**
-DNS is the backbone of internet navigation, enabling humans to use easy-to-remember domain names instead of complex IP addresses.
-It operates through a structured, hierarchical system of DNS servers that work together to ensure efficient, accurate, and fast domain name resolution.

-Let me know if you need any further clarification!